education.vic.gov.au

 Details

-The Victorian School Building Authority (VSBA) encourages schools to make independent financial decisions for construction works and services that are in the best interests of students and the school community.
+The Victorian School Building Authority (VSBA) encourages schools to make independent financial decisions for construction works or services that are in the best interests of students and the school community.
 However, the VSBA must ensure that all school financial decisions are consistent with relevant policy, regulations and legislation.

-School councils have delegated authority to enter into construction procurement contracts for self-funded building works or improvements valued at $50,000 (including GST) or less.
-The school council, as nominated financial delegate, must also endorse the preferred tenderer recommendation before executing a contract.
+School councils have delegated authority to enter into construction procurement contracts for self-funded building works or improvements valued between $5,000 and $100,000 (including GST).

 Instructions for both single and multi-quote procurements